vframeio/dface/README.md

 ![DFACE Screenshot](docs/assets/screenshot.jpg)

-[DFACE.app](https://dface.app) is a web application that performs high quality face redaction in a web browser using YOLOv5 computer vision models and Tensorflow.js.
+[DFACE.app](https://dface.app) is a web application that performs private, automatic face redaction in a web browser using YOLOv5 computer vision models and Tensorflow.js.
 Made by VFRAME.io.